 Yale-NUS College expects its students to abide by the highest standards of academic integrity as a matter of personal honesty and communal responsibility.
 Acting with academic integrity requires that (a) students do their own work, (b) students not interfere with the work of others, (c) students accurately and honestly represent the content of their work, and (d) students properly attribute others’ work.

-The Yale-NUS College Library is building a comprehensive collection of resources to help you with questions or issues about writing, citing and academic integrity.
+The Yale-NUS College Library provides access to books and resources to help you with questions or issues about writing, citing and academic integrity.
 Visit the Yale-NUS College Library to explore our growing collection of writing guides and citation style manuals.
-Here is an abridged list of helpful titles:
+Please see the writing subject guide for helpful titles: Academic Writing.

 Starting Your Research by University of California Santa Cruz, University Library is licensed under a Creative Commons Attribution 3.0 License.
 Some content has been modified to suit the curricular and research needs of Yale-NUS College.
 All changes are licensed under a Creative Commons Attribution 4.0 International License.